-However, this account of the relation between truth and expression rests on the position that bruth resides in the internal act of judgment, of assenting or dissenting.
-But against every position there stands a counter-position.
-It can be maintained that truth and falsity reside, not in the judgment, but in the expression, that if judgments are true or false then that is so because they agree with true or false expressions, that the public or common field through which men can communicate is not an absolute, independent of all subjects because reached through the virtually unconditioned, but simply the atmosphere which, as we breathe it in common, so also we set vibrating in the various manners that carry our words from one to another.

-, communicated

-Besides the basic counter-positions, there are minor oppositions.
-One can grant that truth and falsity reside in the judgment, yet one can conceive the relation between truth and falsity in terms of mistaken theory of knowledge.
-Thus, the Scotist view that words correspond to concepts and that concepts are produced in us by the formal aspects of things involves a rigid correlation between knowledge and expression.
-If its inadequacy is not apparent when communication occurs in the simple case when speaker and hearer share the same intellectual development, it breaks down with a magnificent irrelevance to facts when one recalls the long and fruitless verbal debates of the fourteenth century or the occars of commentary that ever flow in ever renewed interpretations of the greater works of human intelligence.
+While restling a public and common dought, through which remain communicate, because jus' For as the possibility of communication, the order of a public and common terrain through which men can communicate, less in the unconditioned ground of judgment and, in particular, or its indo-encence of the judging subject.
+But on the counter- 0 It can be maintained that truth and falsity reside, not in the judgment, but in the expression, that if judgments are true or false then that is so because they agree with true or false expressions, that the public or common field through which men can communicate is not an absolute, independent of all subjects because reached through the virtually unconditioned, but simply the atmosphere which, as we breathed in common, so to vibrating in the various manners also we set interviewed that carry our words from one to another. minor oppositions.
+One can grant that truth and falsity reside in the judgment, yet one can conceive the relations between truth and falsity in terms of mistaken theory of knowledge. and Thus, the Scotist view that words correspond to concepts, that concepts are produced in us by the formal aspects of things involves a rigid correlation between knowledge and expression.
+If its inadequacy is not apparent when communication occurs in the simple case when speaker and hearer share the same intellectual development, it breaks down with a magnificent irrelevance to facts when one recalls the long and fruitless verbal debates of the fourth fourteenth century or the oceans of commentary that ever flow in ever renewed interpretations of the greater works of human intelligence.
+Finally, there is puzzled counter-position of irreflection of obtuseness.
+Semetimes, meaning is clear and obvious.
+Why should it not always be so?
+Why should the simple communication of truth hide behind the volume incus folds of long-winded and tortuous expression?
+But, perhaps, we have done something to answer that legitimate cuery.
 Finally, there is the popular fallacy.
-If often enough the meaning of an expression is simple and

-2.5 The Appropriation of Truth
+If often enough the meaning of an expression is simple and obvious, why should it not always be so?
+Why should honest truth ever hide in the voluminous folds of a lengthy, complicated, and difficult exposition?
+Perhaps we have done something to meet this objection.
+Once one has understood, the convent of an insight is simple and obvious even though it is expressed poorly.
+Until one has understood, the content of an insight is as hidden as the far side of the moon.
+Accordingly, one finds expresion the meaning of expressions simple and obvious when the speaker or writer is communicating what one understands already, and one finds their meaning obscure and difficult when he is stating what one has still to learn.
+In the latter case no amount of pedagogic and linguistic skill will eliminate the necessity of the affort to learn; and those that insist that everything thrue must be stated in plain and simple torms, the effort to learn.
+For this reason only the man that understands everything already is in a position to demand that all meaning be simple and obvious to him. true must also be plain and simple 0 7.5 The Appropriation of Truth.